-Low light performance is defined as the lowest light level that a camera can capture an image while still retaining acceptable image quality.
-Cameras with small sensors such as mobile phones often encounter problems with low light performance.
-Measuring low light performance has, in the past, generally seen inconsistent or illogical test procedures (e.g., sensitivity of 0 lux).
-In 2018, however, ISO standard 19093 was published to outline measurement methods and specifications for the testing and analysis of low light performance.1 Low light testing has now become a critical aspect of overall camera quality evaluation.
+Low-light performance is defined as the lowest light level that a camera can capture an image while still retaining acceptable image quality.
+Cameras with small sensors such as mobile phones often encounter problems with low-light performance.
+Measuring low-light performance has, in the past, generally seen inconsistent or illogical test procedures (e.g., the sensitivity of 0 lux).
+In 2018, however, ISO standard 19093 was published to outline measurement methods and specifications for testing and analyzing low-light performance.1 Low-light testing has now become a critical aspect of overall camera quality evaluation.

-This chart, the TE42-LL, was created by the TC42 working group in collaboration with the Image Engineering chart production team.
-The chart itself contains all of the important image quality testing structures for measuring the low light performance.
+The TC42 working group created the TE42-LL multipurpose chart in collaboration with the Image Engineering chart production team.
+The chart itself contains all of the vital image quality testing structures for measuring the low light performance.

-The first step of a low light evaluation is to ensure that the chart has proper uniform illumination.
-As low light testing naturally requires lower levels of light during the evaluation, it is important to use a light source that can be adjusted for various light levels.
-Currently, the iQ-Flatlight from Image Engineering is the only commercially available lighting system that can provide a wide light spectrum range at the required intensity levels.
+The first step of a low-light evaluation is to ensure that the chart has proper uniform illumination.
+As low-light testing naturally requires lower levels of light during the analysis, it is essential to use a light source adjustable for various light levels.
+Currently, the iQ-Flatlight from Image Engineering is the only commercially available lighting system that can provide a broad light spectrum range at the required intensity levels.

-Once the lighting is set, ISO 19093 then states that a reference image should be captured using bright light conditions at >1000 lux.
-From there the light level should continue to be reduced step by step with an image captured at each light level.
-The images are then evaluated for all of the necessary image quality aspects such as texture, color, noise, etc.
+After setting the lighting, ISO 19093 then states that the next step is to capture a reference image using bright light conditions at >1000 lux.
+From there, the light level should continue to be reduced step by step with an image captured at each light level.
+The final step is to evaluate the images for all of the necessary image quality aspects such as texture, color, noise, etc.

-The lowest light level where all image quality factors are still above the required thresholds (for each of those factors) is reported as the low light performance of the camera under test.
+The lowest light level where all image quality factors are still above the required thresholds (for each of those factors) is reported as the camera's low-light performance under test.

 The image quality factors that are determined are:

-- Exposure level as images are sometimes underexposed to maintain short exposure times and hide high amounts of noise.
+- Exposure levels as images are sometimes underexposed to maintain short exposure times and hide high amounts of noise.

 - Texture (low contrast fine detail) can be lost due to noise reduction applied to an image at high amplification levels.